Harry Burrows: Career

 Burrows was born in Haydock and attracted the attentions of First Division clubs, Burnley, Liverpool, and Aston Villa whilst playing for Wigan Boys.
 He turned them all down including an offer from Stan Cullis at Wolverhampton Wanderers instead turning his attentions on becoming an apprentice with the National Coal Board (NCB).
 Villa manager Joe Mercer persuaded Burrows to sign part-time in March 1958 and he made his debut in 1959–60 as Villa won the Second Division title.
 He played and scored in the final of the inaugural League Cup in 1961 as Villa beat Rotherham United 3–2.
 Burrows won an England U23 cap against Greece and finished as Villa's top goalscorer in 1961–62 and 1962–63, although the departure of Mercer ended a golden period in Villa's history.
 The signings of new manager Dick Taylor all earned a higher basic wage then the existing Villa players which caused friction and one by one the players departed and Villa would end up languishing in the Third Division.

 Burrows was a highly prized asset at Villa Park and his transfer to Stoke City for £27,000 on transfer deadline day in March 1965 was seen as a coup for Tony Waddington.
 His infamous 'cannonball' like shot soon made him a terrace favourite at the Victoria Ground.
 He scored 17 goals in 1966–67 as Stoke let a good start to the season come to nothing and they finished in 12th place.
-He was joined top league goalscorer in 1967–68 with 15 goals as Stoke finished 18th.
+He was joint top league goalscorer in 1967–68 with 15 goals as Stoke finished 18th.
 He top scored again in 1969–70 with 14 and played 45 games in 1970–71 as Stoke lost out to Arsenal in the FA Cup semi-final.
 Injuries led to Burrows being released on a free transfer in the summer of 1973 and signed for Plymouth Argyle.
 He helped Argyle gain promotion to the Second Division in 1974–75 but with his knee still causing him trouble he decided to retire.